JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 Gets the color of a specified pixel in this bitmap.

 ```
+FUNCTION GetPixel (BYVAL x AS LONG, BYVAL y AS LONG) AS ARGB
 FUNCTION GetPixel (BYVAL x AS LONG, BYVAL y AS LONG, BYVAL colour AS ARGB PTR) AS GpStatus
 ```